tiacsys/bridle/doc/bridle/gs_modifying.rst

 configuration options that are defined by a library or board, and you can add configuration options that are specific to your application.

-See :ref:`zephyr:setting_configuration_values` in the Zephyr documentation for information on how to edit the :file:`prj.conf` file.
+See :zephyr:ref:`setting_configuration_values` in the Zephyr documentation for information on how to edit the :file:`prj.conf` file.

 .. note::